slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 The commerce utilized should always be the latest version unless the customer has a specific choice

 ##### Initialisation
-When starting a commerce project
+When starting a commerce project:
+- A development configuration must be used that will generate the **config** folder
+- When doing a b2c solution with a webshop or storefront,

 ## Development Environment